-These days, everyone is turning to the Internet to find local businesses.
+These days, everyone is turning to the internet to find local businesses.
 Whether they’re accessing it from a phone, tablet or desktop computer, it’s the first place prospects will look to find you.
 Therefore, as a fitness business owner, you need to make sure your website is showing up on the Internet for these local-focused searches.
 Just having a website isn’t enough.
-You need to do the Search Engine Optimization (SEO) work to show up for these types of searches.
+You need to optimize your website to show up for these types of searches.

 The Importance of Organic Visibility

 As we mentioned in our previous blog post, An Introduction to Search Engine Marketing, search is a pretty big deal.
 Organic visibility is vital to your website’s success, as organic search, on average, was the largest driver of traffic to websites last year.
 Search Engine Journal released an article displaying exactly how important organic visibility is in terms of getting traffic to your site, and the findings were downright shocking:

 - 70% of the links search users click on are organic

 - 70-80% of users ignore paid ads, focusing only on organic results

 - 79% of search engine users say they always/frequently click on the natural search results

 Having your website show up in the search results is one thing, but having strong visibility, particularly in the top organic positions, is another.
 Where your site is located on the Search Engine Results Page (SERP) will have a big influence on whether or not you will actually get visitors to your site.
 In the same Search Engine Journal article, it was reported that:

 - 75% of users never scroll past the first page of the search results

 - In Google, 18% of organic clicks go to the first position, 10% go to the second position and 7% go to the third position